a2life/Web_shogiboard/readme.txt

 call by
 [[!drawboard4? &parameter....]]
+parameters--
-type :  if set to 1, board is for tsume shogi and default onHand data will not load smooth : if set to 1, piece move is a sliding move.parameters: sOnHand : string indicating on hand pieces for sente. default is none. ex. "l,l,p" (see below) gOnHand : string indicating on hand pieces for gote. default is none ex. "l,l,p" (see below)
+type :  if set to 1, board is for tsume shogi and default onHand data will not load. if set to 3 then komadai will not display. smooth : if set to 1, piece move is a sliding move sOnHand : string indicating on hand pieces for sente. default is none. ex. "l,l,p" (see below) gOnHand : string indicating on hand pieces for gote. default is none ex. "l,l,p" (see below)
 sOnBoard: string indicating on board pieces for sente. default is initial setup for sente for no handicap game. ex.
 "11l,21n,31s,41g,51k,13p,22b"